CuttingEdgeBears/ICE-V-Wireless/Firmware/README.md

 ### How to build

-Use the normal IDF build command:
+Make sure you've run the ESP-IDF tool setup script and that you're in the `Firmware` directory, then use the normal IDF build command:

 ```
 idf.py build